spoge/text-adventure/README.md

       "paragraphs": [
         "You rise up slowly and look around.",
         {
-            "text": "What is that?",
-            "hideAny": ["coin_taken"]
+          "text": "There is a coin on the ground.", "hideAny": ["coin_taken"]
         },
         {
           "text": "You look at the coin.
 It's beautiful!", "showAny": ["coin_taken", "coin_stolen"]
         }
       ],
       "actions": [